Typhoon Kalmaegi: International

 Numerous foreign states offered aid and condolences to the Philippines.
 Timor-Leste vowed to send 120 local engineers and firefighters to assist in clearing operations and rehabilitation efforts of the most devastated areas.
 The United States committed to provide $1 million in "immediate life-saving assistance", as well as to deliver emergency services to the hardest-hit communities, including emergency shelter, logistics, and access to safe water and sanitation.
 This aid was intended to assist not only the victims of Typhoon Kalmaegi but also those affected by other storms and the 2025 Cebu earthquake.
 In addition, Canada, Australia, and Japan expressed their sympathies and assured the Philippines of their readiness to provide further assistance to support the country and its citizens in their recovery.
 China pledged more than $2.4 million in humanitarian aid to be used in recovery efforts following Kalmaegi and Typhoon Fung-wong (Uwan), while Australia pledged $3 million in aid for both storms.

+The World Bank released a US$500 million support package to assist recovery and reconstruction efforts nationwide.
+The funds are designated for rehabilitating damaged infrastructure and restoring affected communities.

+Retirement

+Due to the extensive damage and high death toll in the Philippines and Vietnam, the ESCAP/WMO Typhoon Committee retired the name Kalmaegi, along with seven others, from the rotating storm name lists during its 58th Session.
+Its replacement name will be announced in 2027.

+On March 19, 2026, PAGASA retired the name Tino from its rotating naming lists due to the extensive damages and loss of life it caused, and will never be used again as a typhoon name within the PAR.
+It will be replaced with Tala, the Filipino word for "star", for the 2029 season.